How NPR covered the missionary who ran a center for malnourished kids where 105 died

 The headline: "American With No Medical Training Ran Center For Malnourished Ugandan Kids.
 105 Died."

 Now HBO is airing a three-part documentary on Bach, premiering on September 26.
-The title is: White Savior.
+The title is: Savior Complex.
 HBO states that the documentary will examine "missionary work in Uganda, where an American is accused of causing the death of vulnerable Ugandan children by dangerously treating them despite having no medical training."

 In the NPR story, correspondent Nurith Aizenman detailed how Bach had volunteered at a missionary-run orphanage in Uganda for 9 months, came home to Virginia and then at age 19 returned to Uganda to set up her own charity – it felt like a calling from God, she told NPR in an interview.